 BOLT LENGTH The minimum required thread inside the anchors is 5 turns of the bolt or 0.75".
 The maximum is the length of the anchor less 2".
 There is no strength benefit in having more than 0.75" of thread inside the anchor.
 ADHESIVE SELECTION The adhesive binds the anchors on the one hand and bonds with the asphalt on the other hand.
 Suitable materials are expanding cement or low shrink epoxy.
 The adhesive must be self-leveling (meaning that it flows easily, to fill in crevices and voids).
 It must cure to a hard material.
 The cured adhesive must be immune to extended exposure to water.
 The amount of adhesive required depends on the model of the anchor you selected.
 See Table 1.
 EPX2 BAG EPX2 TUB The most cost-effective anchoring results are achieved using our EPX2, an expanding anchoring cement.
 The EPX2 is packaged either in bags or in a large tub.
 The bags hold 12oz (P/N 82-5002.K for a six-pack).
 The re-sealable bags allow adding water, kneading the mixture, then pouring it.
 The EPX2 is also available in 10 lbs. tubs at a lower cost (P/N 82-5002.010).
-EPX3 Cartridge Cur EPX3 epoxy (a 2-part acrylic resin) is packaged in a single cartridge compatible with caulk guns 4 .
-We recommend high-thrust (>26:1) guns such as our CG40 .
-The EPX3 can be applied at temperatures as low as 14°F (see footnote 5 on next page) and offers the convenience of cartridge application requiring no manual mixing.
+EPX3 Cartridge Correction of the convenience of cartridge application requiring no manual mixing.
 OTHER Our ratings of the anchors are based on tests that we have run with the EPX2 and EPX3.
 Your results and the reliability of the installation using other grouts may vary.
 Do not use Rocktite or Kwixset as the cured product is water soluble.
 REQUIRED SUPPLIES Before starting the installation, make sure that you have the following items: Adhesive in quantity per table 1 If the object that you are attaching is thicker than 3/8", procure the required bolts6.
 Otherwise, the bolts provided with the anchors will do.
 If you provide your own bolts, you will need Permatex anti-seize paste to facilitate removal of the bolts in the future. #80078 for steel anchors, #77124 for stainless steel anchors.